CLTPayne/chess-game/README.md

 * Include rook logic for 'castling' - the rook also participates, with the king, in a special move called castling.

 ### Latest Ideas:

-* UI hightlight which square has been selected by first click with a colour

 * Solve the immutable / mutable debate:
   1. Could only store the position that hold a piece then re-render these over the table each time something changes